-Not only will it help you store and manage all those ERC-20 tokens (of which there are hundreds), it also allows you to interact with all the cool Ethereum powered decentralized applications (Dapps) that are being released into the wild.
+Not only will it help you store and manage all those ERC-20 tokens (of which there are thousands), but it also allows you to interact with all the cool Ethereum-powered decentralized applications (Dapps) that are being released into the wild.

 This is MetaMask, and if you haven’t heard of it yet, you’ll be glad you did today.
-And even if you have heard of it, this article will give you the basics you need to get started using it today.
+And even if you have heard of it, this article will give you the basics you need to learn how to use MetaMask wallet.

 Page Contents 👉